sh-navid/AEye/README.md

 1. Define a traning loop
     1. Discriminator learns to distinguish between fake and real data
     1. Generator learns to create data that fools the Discriminator
+    1. Each one tries to learn to outdo the other
+1. Evaluate the GAN

 ## AI